eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a.rst

    - At line *918* change this statement :bash:`eval "$java_cmd 2> /dev/null"`
-     to :bash:`eval "$java_cmd"`, by this way you can see the related errors launching the Matlab installer. (i.e. missing library *libXtst.so.6*)
+     to :bash:`eval "$java_cmd"`, by this way you can see the related errors launching the Matlab installer (i.e. missing library *libXtst.so.6*).

 Authors